 Kimberley Spire-Oh is an attorney in private practice.
 Ms. Spire-Oh received a J.D. from Hofstra School of Law and a B.S. in Industrial & Labor Relations from Cornell University.
-Her practice focuses on special education law and advocacy and disability law, and she has a strong interest in policy change to help the disability community.
+Her practice focuses on special education law and disability law, and she has a strong interest in policy change to help the disability community.
 She is a member of the Florida Bar and is admitted to practice in federal court before the Southern District of Florida and the Middle District of Florida.
 She serves as Of Counsel for Special Education Law & Advocacy, a Tampa-based state-wide special education law firm.

 Prior to starting her law practice, Ms. Spire-Oh was legal editor of the National Disability Law Reporter and the Disability Compliance Bulletin and co-author of several supplements to the treatise, Legal Rights of Persons with Disabilities.
 She has also worked as a mediator, as a Congressional caseworker for Congressman Bob Filner, as donor relations officer for the Harvard School of Public Health, and as a grant writer and consultant for numerous nonprofit organizations.